 - Add the drained macaroni to the sauce, stirring to mix well.
+Stir in any extras (cooked crumbled bacon, etc.) that you like.
 Pour half the mixture into a greased 8 inch (20 cm) square casserole dish (or four 1.5 cup/375 mL oven-safe dishes) , then sprinkle with 1/2 cup (125 mL) more of the grated cheddar.

 - Top with remaining noodles and breadcrumb topping.